 Airsoft vs. Paintball Final Thoughts

 If you’ve never played airsoft or paintball, I highly recommend trying either one out!
 If you don’t have any local airsoft communities, at the very least you probably have some paintball players nearby.
 It might not be slinging BBs, but slinging paint is better than slinging nothing.
 On the other hand, if you’re an airsoft player who’s never tried paintball or a paintball player who’s never tried airsoft, give it a chance.
 You might find that you like that sport more than you expected.
-Please take a look at our airsoft rifle reviews or our informative articles on our website.
+Thank you for visiting iamairsoft.com!
+For great products and more information about the game, check out our Airsoft Buyers Guides and Airsoft U!

 C.S.
 Wilhelm has is a 28 year old ex-military guy who’s been playing airsoft regularly for over a year in the forests of west coast Canada.
 Less interestingly, he’s also a tremendous nerd.
 C.S.
 Wilhelm has a degree in both Creative Writing and English, is a former editor of Portal magazine, and is currently an IT student.